Increased-confidence adversarial examples for deep learning counter-forensics: Methodology

 \subsection{Datasets and Networks}

-For the experiments with training mismatch, we considered the RAISE (R)\cite{RAISE8K} and the VISION (V) datasets \cite{Shull17}.
-In particular, about 2000 uncompressed, camera-native images (.tiff) were taken from the RAISE dataset, with size of $4288\times2848$.
+For the experiments with cross-training mismatch, we considered the RAISE (R) \cite{RAISE8K} and the VISION (V) datasets \cite{Shull17}.
+In particular, a number of 2000 uncompressed, camera-native images (.tiff) with size of $4288\times2848$ were taken from the RAISE dataset.
 The same number of images were taken from the VISION dataset.
-To get similar resolution images for the two datasets, we selected only the devices for which the resolution was not very different from that of RAISE images.
-The images from both R and V datasets were split into training (and validation) set and test set, and then processed to get the images of the manipulated class, namely, median-filtered and resized images.
-For all our tests we considered gray-level images, then all the RGB images were converted to gray-scale.
+This dataset consists of native images acquired by smartphones/tablets belonging to several different brands.
+To get images with similar resolution, we selected only the devices with the image resolution close to $4288\times2848$.
+The native images from both R and V datasets were split into training, validation and test sets, and then processed to get the manipulated images, namely, median-filtered (by a 5 $\times$ 5 window), resized (downsampling, by a factor of 0.8) and noisy (Gaussian noise with std dev 1) images.
+We considered gray-level images for our experiments, then all the RGB images were first converted to gray-scale.